v3ai/cain/README.md

 Cain makes it easy to make your computer exactly like you like it on a fresh install and it does those two things

-First, use ./cain install to download all required programs and put all of your configuration files in their respective places

 ## NOTE: This program will switch your dotfiles and configs to mine.